-Irrespective of the size of the business, every manufacturing business benefits from the financial and logistical capabilities of capacity planning.
+Irrespective of the size of the business, every manufacturing company benefits from the financial and logistical capabilities of capacity planning.
 The capacity planning process is a method of project management that takes into account the efficient use of resources through a projection of production needs.
-Establishing a proper capacity planning process is important for companies to maintain workforce and product manufacturing.
-The capacity planning process does not need to be onerous, but it should involve carefully thought-out steps to ensure businesses have the right amount and type of resources at the right time.
+Establishing a proper capacity planning process is essential for companies to maintain workforce and product manufacturing.
+The capacity planning process does not need to be onerous, but it should involve carefully thought-out steps to ensure that businesses have the right amount and type of resources at the right time.
 That is why resource planning forms an integral part of the capacity planning process.
-In this article, our supply chain analytics experts have laid down a few important steps that are critical to developing an effective capacity planning process.
+In this article, our supply chain analytics experts have laid down a few steps that are critical to developing an effective capacity planning process.

 Are siloed business operations and misaligned capacity planning strategies keeping your business down?
 We’d love to help!
 Get in touch with our experts right away.

 Steps to Develop an Effective Capacity Planning Process

 Determining Service Level Requirements

 This is the first step in the development of a capacity planning process.
 In this step, a business needs to break down work into categories and quantify users’ expectations for how that work gets done.
 This step involves three stages:

 - Determining the unit of work